pvnkmrksk/Kadaru/README.md

 ### Customizable Parameters
 - **Block Size / Column Count**: Control the granularity of scrambling
-- **Max Block Distance**: Constrain how far blocks/columns can move (preserves some spatial locality)
+- **Max Scramble Distance**: Constrain how far blocks/columns can move (preserves some spatial locality)
 - **Seeded Random**: Consistent scrambling for the same image

 ### Additional Features